danwing/cidfi/draft-wing-cidfi.md

 # Ongoing Signaling {#ongoing}

-Throughout the life of the connection host-to-network and network-to-host signaling is updated whenever charactertics change.
+Throughout the life of the connection host-to-network and network-to-host signaling is updated whenever characteristics change.
+Still, some policies are provided to control when these updates are triggers.
+Such policies are meant to preserve the connection stability.

 Typically, due to environmental changes on wireless networks or other user's traffic patterns, a particular flow may be able to operate faster or